Choose from our 4 activities

 Your Kealakekua Bay snorkeling adventure will begin in the pristine waters and the vibrant reef of the marine sanctuary at Kealakekua Bay, near the Captain Cook monument.
 This is perhaps the best snorkeling spot you will find anywhere in the state.
 Take your underwater camera back out to capture the colorful schools of fish, reefs, and pods of spinner dolphins that are also commonly spotted in the bay.

-You will then have a moment to take in another breathtaking view of the bay and its natural beauty, while you enjoy a light lunch, including poke, ceviche, fish dip, and light snacks.
-Beverages of soda and water are included.
+You will then have a moment to take in another breathtaking view of the bay and its natural beauty, while you enjoy a light lunch.
+We only serve light snacks.

 “Crew were friendly and very knowledgeable.
 Got up close to the whales and got to listen to them with a mic under the water.
 Great trip.
 Captain Charlie and crewmate david were outgoing and friendly.
 Would do this again in a heartbeat.”